Showing posts with label class 11. Show all posts

 SHORT ANSWER:

-"Father to Son" by Elizabeth Jennings portrays a father's profound helplessness in bridging the emotional gap with his son.
-The poem illuminates their strained communication, existing as strangers despite cohabitation.
-The metaphor of planting a seed showcases the father's attempt to guide his son's growth, yet uncertainty persists over its fruition in the son's own realm.
-The father's wish for the son's return to the familiar "father's house" unveils his struggle to accept the son's divergent path.
-Repeated references to "empty hands" signify unfulfilled efforts to connect, and the father's emotions of grief and forgiveness exemplify his internal turmoil.
-Ultimately, the father yearns to transform sorrow into a new bond, underscoring his deep helplessness in reconciling with his son amid the complexities of their relationship.
+"Father to Son" by Elizabeth Jennings expresses a father's helplessness in bridging the emotional gap with his son.
+Despite living together, they are like strangers, struggling to communicate.
+The father's wish for his son to return to the familiar "father's house" highlights his difficulty accepting the son's independence.
+References to "empty hands" symbolize failed attempts to connect, and the father's grief and desire for forgiveness reveal his turmoil.
+Ultimately, he longs to transform sorrow into a new bond, underscoring his struggle to reconcile with his son.

 Q4.
 Identify the phrases and lines that indicate distance between father and son.